ireaneus/ChristmasTower/src/data/blog-posts/Baptism.md

 ---
-title: Baptism for the Boys
+title: 🕊️ Hearing God’s Voice and Following Him
-slug: baptism-grandkids
+slug: baptism-devotional
-publishDate: 01 Aug 2025
+publishDate: 02 Aug 2025
-description: Baptizing the boys
+description: A 5-minute devotional for Michael and Samuel on their baptism day
-label: Article
+label: Devotional
 ---

-## 02 August 2025
+## Opening Scripture

+> **"Speak, LORD, for Your servant is listening."**
+> *—1 Samuel 3:10 (ESV)*

+> **"And after the earthquake a fire, but the LORD was not in the fire.
+And after the fire the sound of a low whisper."**
+> *—1 Kings 19:12 (ESV)*

 ---

-Here is a clean transcription of your baptism speech outline, based on your notes:
+## A Quick Story

+One day I was driving Michael to scouts, and he asked me, *“Papa, how does God speak to you?”*

+I told him, “God speaks mostly through His Word.
+Sometimes, like in the stories of Samuel and Elijah, He has spoken directly so people could hear Him with their ears.
+But most often, He stirs our hearts through His Word—and when it’s Him, we recognize it and want to obey.”

+That’s how I know He spoke to both you and Samuel—He stirred your hearts to follow in Jesus’ footsteps.

+> **Matthew 3:16 (ESV)**
+> *"And when Jesus was baptized, immediately he went up from the water, and behold, the heavens were opened to him, and he saw the Spirit of God descending like a dove and coming to rest on him;"*

+And that’s what **baptism** is: a public step showing the world that you belong to Jesus and have chosen to follow Him.

 ---

-Baptism Speech Notes

-1. God Speaks to Us

-Begin by telling the boys how God speaks.
-Use the question: “How does God speak to you?”

-Explain:

-> “God speaks primarily through His Word.
-He stirs our hearts when we hear it—just like He stirred yours.”

-Examples:
+## Devotional Insight

+God has been speaking to His people for thousands of years—and His voice always calls for a response.

+- **Samuel** was just a boy when God called his name in the night.
+At first, he didn’t recognize the voice.
+But when he learned it was the Lord, he answered, *“Speak, Lord, for Your servant is listening”* **(1 Samuel 3:10)**—and from that moment, he obeyed.
-Elijah — God wasn’t in the wind, the fire, or the earthquake... but in the still small voice (1 Kings 19:11–12).
+- **Elijah** stood on a mountain, waiting for God to speak.
+The Lord was not in the powerful wind, the earthquake, or the fire, but in a *gentle whisper* **(1 Kings 19:12)**—a voice that came in quiet stillness, calling him to act.

-Samuel — As a boy, Samuel heard God call his name.
-He learned to say, “Speak, Lord, for your servant is listening” (1 Samuel 3:10).

-Point to make:
-God still speaks to us today—through Scripture, and through His Spirit working in our hearts.
+Today, God still speaks—through Scripture and by His Spirit working in our hearts.
+Sometimes it’s while reading the Bible, when a verse grips your attention.
+Sometimes it’s in prayer, when a truth comes to mind you can’t shake.
+But to hear Him clearly, we often need to do what Samuel and Elijah did—step away from the noise, be still, and listen.

+When God speaks, the right response is always obedience.
+That’s why baptism is so special—it’s you saying, *“Lord, I hear You, and I will follow.”*

+Baptism doesn’t save you—Jesus already accomplished that through His death, burial, and resurrection.
+But baptism is your **first act of obedience**, just like when Jesus was baptized and the Father said:

+> **Matthew 3:17 (ESV)**
+> *"This is my beloved Son, with whom I am well pleased."*

 ---

-2. The Baptism of Jesus

-Transition to Jesus’ baptism:

-> “Jesus didn’t need to be baptized for repentance, but He did it to fulfill all righteousness and to show us the way.”

-Matthew 3:16–17 – The heavens opened, the Spirit descended like a dove, and the Father said, “This is My beloved Son, in whom I am well pleased.”

-Jesus set the pattern for us: He heard His Father’s voice, and He obeyed.

-Point to make:
-Baptism is your public declaration that you want to follow Jesus—it’s your first act of obedience after being saved.
+## The Journey Ahead

+Jesus never promised that following Him would be easy.
+In fact, He said:

+> **John 16:33 (ESV)**
+> *“In the world you will have tribulation.
+But take heart; I have overcome the world.”*

+There will be challenges.
+You will face moments when it’s hard to obey, when life feels confusing, or when following Jesus costs you something.
+But you will never walk alone—He will be with you every step.

+And one day, after you’ve finished everything God has called you to do, you will stand before your Creator—your King, your Lord, and your Savior, Jesus Christ.
+You will see Him face to face.
+You’ll look into His loving eyes, and He will look back at you and say the sweetest words you’ll ever hear:

+> **Matthew 25:21 (ESV)**
+> *“Well done, good and faithful servant.”*

 ---

-3. The Journey Will Be Hard (Tribulation of the Saints)

-> “Now that you’ve decided to follow Jesus, I want to be honest—it won’t always be easy.”

-John 16:33 – “In this world you will have tribulation.
-But take heart; I have overcome the world.”

-Acts 14:22 – “Through many tribulations we must enter the kingdom of God.”

-Point to make:
-Following Jesus means walking a narrow path—but He walks it with you.
+## Prayer Prompt

+Thank God for speaking through His Word.
+Ask Him to help you be still, listen for His voice, and obey Him quickly—just like Samuel, Elijah, and Jesus.

 ---

-4. Your Goal: To Hear ‘Well Done’

-> “If you keep walking with Him, listening for His voice, and staying faithful, one day you’ll hear the greatest words of all…”

-Matthew 25:21 – “Well done, good and faithful servant.
-Enter into the joy of your Master.”

-Point to make:
-Michael your hearing his voice
+## Takeaway Thought

+**God still speaks today—and the right response is always to listen and obey.**